© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Round Barrow Near Pennant Pound is a scheduled monument protected by Cadw under reference RD090.
 View the official record →

-Round Barrow Near Pennant Pound is a Bronze Age burial monument located in Radnorshire, Wales.
+Round Barrow Near Pennant Pound is a prehistoric burial mound located in Radnorshire, Wales, and dates to the Bronze Age.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD090.

 Round Barrow Near Pennant Pound dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Round Barrow Near Pennant Pound is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD090.